spotify/confidence-sdk-js/packages/sdk/README.md

 At this point, the context of `childInstance` is `'pants-color': 'blue', 'pants-fit': 'slim'` while the context of `confidence` remains `{'pants-color': 'yellow'}`.

+[!IMPORTANT]
+When using the SDK in a server environment, you should call `withContext` rather than `setContext`.
+This will give you a new instance scoped to the request and prevent context from leaking between requests.

 ## Event tracking

 Use `confidence.track()` from any Confidence instance to track an event in Confidence.
 Any context data set on the instance will be appended to the tracking event.